monographhq/robertos/README.md

 3. What's the current inventory?
 Can we use the existing excel workflow and bring it online to inform our ingredient forecasting?
 4. Can you render the data in a chart or visual format?

+## Frontend take-home test
+Build a sortable, nestable, groupable table view in React using the GraphQL API.
+The image below is for reference, please feel free to take creative liberties with the implementation on both design and product.
+Figma file for additional reference.

+Add one little special feature that you personally think is important in developing features (examples: updated design, animations, performance, graphql refactor, testing, etc).

+Use [this Next.js repo](https://github.com/monographhq/robertos-next) as your starting point.

 ## Full stack take-home test
 Build a filterable, sortable table view in React using mock data that would call to a simple Ruby API (Ruby API can be a simple Sinatra file, pseudo code, or return mock data).